 On July 31, 1940, he told the astonished generals: ‘But is Russia smashed, then England’s last hope is extinguished.
 The Lord of Europe and the Balkans is then Germany.
 Decision: In the course of this dispute Russia has to be done, in spring (May) 1941.’

 This was the most far-reaching decision of WW2.

 And it was done without direct emergency, so far, to counter an immediate attack by the Soviet Union previously.
-This justification has been advanced only later, even Hitler had ten days earlier stated that Russia did not want a war with Germany.
+Even Hitler had ten days earlier stated that Russia did not want a war with Germany.

 But neither the military or other lobby of the German power elites had called for this war against Russia.
 Rather, Commander and Chief of Staff of the army had even demanded the day before, ‘that one better with Russia keeps friendship’.